samjdedes/project3_ChurnModeling/README.md

 ## Feature Importances
 <img src = notebooks/images/Feature_importance.png width= 600px>
 Using what is known as an "Extra Trees" model, we cerated predictions for customer churn.
 As expected, 2 of our model's top 5 predictors are related to the high correlations seen between our predictors and customer churn.
+Our goal was to construct the model with the best performance regarding the prediction of customer churn while minimizing false negatives (maximizing recall).
+Upon finding our “best model,” we tested it against a subset of the provided data (referred to test or validation data) to verify it’s performance on “new”, unseen data.
+From there, we identified the features that our model found important in making predictions, which can be seen in the graph above.

 ## Confusion Matrix
 <img src = notebooks/images/final_confusion_matrix.png width= 400px>